 Pick up a solar backpack or device like the Freeloader or the Solio to take with you on day trips.
 That way, whether you're at the beach or on the go you'll be able to run and recharge a wide range of portable devices on solar energy.
 Save a buck by cutting out the electric company and giving your rechargeables the solar power they deserve.

 You don't have to go so far as wearing a biodegradable or solar bikini to make your summer accouterments more sustainable.
-Instead, just look for eco-friendly products when shopping for clothing, swimsuits, sandals, towels, and skin care items.
+Instead, just look for eco-friendly products when shopping for clothing, swimsuits, sandals, towels, and skincare items.
 Each of these is a step in the right direction, and you might just fall in love with a product or style you never knew existed.

 No poison, please.

 The local roundup.

 Buy food locally.
 Farmers markets are great places to shop and ensure that the veggies you're eating hot off the grill or mixed in a salad haven't traveled thousands of miles just to reach your plate.
 That cuts down on the use of fossil fuels, which leads to significantly reduced levels of pollution and resource depletion over your typical tomato bought at the local supermarket.
 Websites like Local Harvest can help you find one in your area.

 Wet and wise.

 Water usage levels are a big deal throughout most of the U.S. and the summer drought season can really make things tough.
 Be certain to watch what you use, water plants only when necessary, and take a few minutes to install a low-flow showerhead.
 They're simple steps that can make a big difference.

 The greener road.